 Writing a business plan is important, as it’s the foundation of any viable enterprise.
 Your business plan should be a living and breathing document that contains your goals and your plan for reaching them.

-So, let’s look at a sample business plan to help you create one for your own company!
+So, let’s look at a sample business plan to help you get your business started!

 BOB’S RENT-A-BIKE, LLC

 Bob Adams, Founder

 We will be part of the large and growing bicycle rental industry.
 Our target market is summer visitors to Cape Cod, particularly central Cape Cod.
 We will be differentiated from competitors in that we will deliver rental bicycles directly to our customers at their motels, campsites, or summer rental residences.

 We are a start-up business founded as a Limited Liability Company (LLC).
 At this point we have assembled a detailed operating plan, including promotional plans.
 We have arranged access to a station wagon to deliver bicycles and a garage to store them in.
 We have started to carefully buy used bicycles in excellent quality at very reasonable prices.